 What Is Ptosis?

 Ptosis is a condition in which the upper eyelid droops or closes involuntarily.
-This problem may develop in childhood or adulthood as a result of a compromised levator muscle.
+This is different from having excess or hooded eyelid skin, which may also make the eyes look droopy.
+Ptosis may develop in childhood or adulthood as a result of a compromised or stretched eyelid muscle.
 One or both eyes may be affected.
-In some cases, eyelid droop comes and goes, posing a challenge to an accurate diagnosis.
+Patients often feel that the droop is more noticeable when they are tired and in photographs.

 What Causes The Eyelids To Droop?

-- Levator aponeurosis is a common type of acquired ptosis caused by age-related stretching and thinning of the levator muscle in the upper eyelid.
+• Levator aponeurosis dehiscence is a common age-related stretching and thinning of the levator muscle.

 What Is Ptosis Repair Surgery?

-Ptosis repair is a term that describes various surgical techniques performed to lift the eyelid into proper position.
-Two common techniques may be considered; one tightens a weak levator muscle and the other utilizes forehead muscle motion to lift the malfunctioning eyelid.
+Ptosis repair is a term that describes various surgical techniques performed to lift the eyelid into the proper position.
+There are two muscles that lift the eyelid.

 Ptosis Repair Procedure

 Ptosis repair is typically conducted in an outpatient setting.
-Findings of the diagnostic evaluation performed during the initial consultation visit dictate which surgical approach is taken.
-Options include:
+Findings of the diagnostic evaluation performed during the initial consultation dictate which surgical approach is taken.

-External ptosis repair may be suitable for people with adequate levator muscle function.
-In this technique, local anesthetic with sedation is administered to block pain and calm the nervous system.
+External ptosis repair is done in people with moderate to severe ptosis and adequate levator muscle function.
+In this technique, a local anesthetic is administered in conjunction with light IV sedation.
 An incision is then made in the natural crease of the upper eyelid.
-The attachment of the levator muscle is repositioned to the connective tissue in the eyelid (the tarsus).
-Throughout the procedure, the patient may be asked to perform certain eye movements.
-This helps to determine the best eyelid position.
+The levator muscle is tightened, and its attachment is repositioned to the connective tissue in the eyelid (the tarsus).
+Towards the end of the procedure, the patient is asked to open their eyes to ensure.
+The best eyelid position, contour, and symmetry.
+Internal ptosis repair tightens the Muller’s muscle.
+This technique is best for patients with mild ptosis.

 Risks Of Ptosis Repair Surgery

-When surgery is conducted, there is always a risk of complications.
-It is important to undergo ptosis repair performed by a board-certified plastic surgeon who is familiar with the characteristics of this condition.
-As an oculofacial plastic surgeon, Dr. Levin has additional training beyond plastic surgery that enables her to successfully address the unique nature of ptosis.
-While uncommon, there are a few risks associated with ptosis repair, including hematoma, dry eye, scratched cornea, infection, and bleeding.
+It is important to undergo ptosis repair performed by a board-certified oculoplastic surgeon who is familiar with the unique characteristics of this condition.
+Unfortunately, ptosis often goes unrecognized or undiagnosed, leading to unsatisfactory eyelid surgery results.
+As an oculofacial plastic surgeon, Dr. Levin has additional training and experience that enables her to diagnose and treat ptosis.
+While uncommon, there are a few risks associated with ptosis repair, including under or overcorrection, asymmetry, and dry eye.
+A revision or additional surgery may be undertaken in rare instances of failure to improve the eyelid position further.

 Dr. Levin is an excellent doctor.
 I received Botox injections and fillers under my eyes, cheeks and temples.
 She was very thorough and took her time explaining and answering all my questions.
 The wrinkles were smoothed and my entire face looks much more youthful and rested.
 I would absolutely without hesitation recommend Dr. Levin to all my friends.
 The results are amazing.